Verrucaria weddellii Servít

 Synonyms: Verrucaria transiliens auct. non (Arnold) Lettau

 Description: Thallus crustose, episubstratic, rimose-areolate, brown, smooth to slightly rough, 0.2-0.4 mm thick, the areoles angular, flat to slightly convex, 0.3-0.6 mm wide, incompletely subdivided by cracks.
-Cortex 10-20 µm thick, overlain by a thin epinecral layer; algal layer 50-100 µm thick; medulla subparaplectenchymatous, with a colourless upper part and brownish lower zone with substrate particles and crystals, without a black basal layer.
+Cortex 10-20 µm thick, overlain by a thin epinecral layer; algal layer 50-100 µm thick; medulla subparaplectenchymatous, with a colourless upper part and brownish lower zone with substrate particles and crystals, not forming a black basal layer.
 Perithecia black, 1-3 per areole, remaining immersed in raised portions of the areoles and almost completely covered with a thalline layer, only the very tips naked.
-Involucrellum extending almost to base-level, laterally 40-80 µm thick, slightly thinning toward the base, arching slightly away from exciple, the space inbetween pale and packed with crystals; exciple subglobose, 0.3-0.4 mm across, the wall 20-25 µm thick, brown to brown-black; hamathecium of branched-anastomosing periphyses and periphysoids measuring 35-50 x 2.5-4 µm, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
+Involucrellum extending almost to base-level, laterally 40-80 µm thick, slightly thinning toward the base, arching slightly away from exciple, the space inbetween pale and packed with crystals; exciple subglobose, 0.3-0.4 mm across, the wall 20-25 µm thick, brown to brown-black; hamathecium of branched-anastomosing periphysoids measuring 35-50 x 2.5-4 µm, interascal filaments absent; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue.
 Asci 8-spored, clavate, I-, fissitunicate, the wall thickened above, with an ocular chamber, dehiscent by extrusion of an endotunica to form a delicate rostrum, Verrucaria-type.
 Ascospores 1-celled, hyaline, ellipsoid or oblong-ovoid, 20-25 x 9-12 µm.
 Photobiont chlorococcoid.
 Spot tests: K-, C-, KC-, P-, UV-.
 Chemistry: without lichen substances.

 Growth form: Crustose